-- FLATS Foreign Language Achievement Testing Service) through BYU; can be administered at U of U Testing Center
+- FLATS (Foreign Language Achievement Testing Service) through BYU; it can be administered at the U of U Testing Center

-- Proficiency exams from other universities: If a student use a language proficiency exam from another university, please provide information about the exam.
-The graduate language verification will not be entered without students providing additional information from the university’s website about the proficiency exam and scoring method.
-If the department cannot determine a university’s scoring and standard of proficiency, students will need to take the placement test offered by the Department of World Languages and Cultures.
+- Proficiency exams from other universities: If a student use a language proficiency exam from another university, please provide information about the proficiency exam and scoring method.
+If the university’s scoring and standard of proficiency cannot be determined, students will need to take the placement test offered by the Department of World Languages & Cultures.

 - Visa, passport, citizenship or residency card from native country

 - Diploma from a foreign high school or university*

 *The country's official language must be the same as the student's native language in order to use this option.
 If you are bilingual or spoke a second language at home in an English speaking country, you must demonstrate proficiency through advanced classes or a foreign language examination.